Q: Tell us about your background?

-Sure.
+A: Sure.
 I’m a proud Tar Heel.
 I earned my doctorate in statistics in 2009 from the University of North Carolina at Chapel Hill.
-After graduation, I began my career in a traditional academic/research setting at a government research lab where my work focused on a number of application areas with particular emphasis on biomedical imaging, genomics, and material science.
-But I quickly got the entrepreneurial bug and in 2011, I co-founded a health technology start-up which I worked on through 2014.
+After graduation, I began my career in a traditional academic/research setting at a government research lab, where my work focused on a number of application areas with particular emphasis on biomedical imaging, genomics, and material science.
+But, I quickly got the entrepreneurial bug, and in 2011, I co-founded a health technology start-up which I worked on through 2014.

-Most startups fail and mine was like 90% of all the rest and we eventually made the decision to shutter the doors.
+Most startups fail, and mine was like 90% of all the rest, and we eventually made the decision to shut the doors.
 It was then that the Experfy team connected with me.
 Experfy was great.
 I was able to use their contacts, technology infrastructure, and industry credibility to begin an entirely new career as an independent Data Science Consultant.
-They screened me for clients and helped me to get my first project which is absolutely critical because firms don’t give work of this complexity and strategic importance to just anyone–they need to be confident that you can deliver on what your credentials suggest you can do.
+They screened me for clients and helped me to get my first project, which is absolutely critical because firms don’t give work of this complexity and strategic importance to just anyone–they need to be confident that you can deliver on what your credentials suggest you can do.
 That is where Experfy fills a critical need for new data scientists.
 The prospective data science professionals need Experfy’s screening tools as much as the firms do.

-Anyway, from 2015 to 2017, I primarily worked independently with most of my clients coming through the Experfy platform.
+Anyway, from 2015 to 2017, I primarily worked independently, with most of my clients coming through the Experfy platform.
 In 2017, I was swamped with work as I had several concurrent projects/clients.
-I needed more bandwidth and ultimately ended up bringing on two partners, a data engineer, and another data scientist.
-Since then we’ve continued to grow and have worked with a wide array of clients across industries in the machine learning, data science, data engineering application areas.
-We have a deep network of data scientists and engineers we’ve sub-contracted with over the years and continue to expand our client base and our areas of expertise.
-More recently we’ve begun to explore opportunities in the defense contracting arena.
+I needed more bandwidth, and ultimately ended up bringing on two partners; a data engineer, and another data scientist.
+Since then, we’ve continued to grow, and have worked with a wide array of clients across industries in the machine learning, data science, and data engineering application areas.
+We have a deep network of data scientists and engineers we’ve sub-contracted with over the years, and we continue to expand our client base and our areas of expertise.
+More recently, we’ve begun to explore opportunities in the defense contracting arena.

 On a personal level, my interests in terms of our machine learning practice areas are quite broad.
 While recent projects have been heavily focussed on natural language processing/understanding, I also have interest and experience with active learning/Bayesian Optimization, ensemble modeling, deep learning, and other areas.